daksamit/allegro-rest-client/README.md

 ## tests

-If you want to check app, run `yarn test`.
-Authorizing app is commented - use for getting tokens at first time.
+If you want to check app, run `yarn test`. (in progress) Authorizing app is commented - use for getting tokens at first time.

 ## helpful links

 - [allegro rest api official documentation](https://developer.allegro.pl/documentation)

-More extensive documentation and app functionalities are in progress..
+Library is still in progress..